You’re trying to get a good night’s rest, but your body has other plans.

 While it’s a common belief that sleep apnea is a byproduct of being overweight because studies have shown that people with neck thickness and higher BMI have a greater risk (Peppard et al., 2000), it’s crucial to remember that sleep apnea is an equal opportunity annoyer.
 It doesn’t discriminate, folks!
 People of all ages, sizes, and neck circumferences can have sleep apnea (Lurie, 2011).

 You may be surprised to know that even lean individuals and children can suffer from this condition (Kapur et al., 2002).
-So, remember, sleep apnea is not just a ‘big guy’ problem.
+So, remember, this is not just a ‘big guy’ problem.
 It’s a ‘big problem’ for guys (and gals) of all sizes!

 A curious thought, isn’t it?
 It’s not just about a deviated septum, thick neck, or large waistline (Caples et al., 2005).
 Now, brace yourself for a real mind-bender.